bastibe/python-soundfile/README.rst

 Virtual IO
 ----------

-If you have an open file-like object, Pysoundfile can open it just like regular files:
+If you have an open file-like object, `soundfile.read()` can open it just like regular files:

 .. code:: python